 - Credit Requirements: Average/Fair/Limited

 - Honest Feedback: If your credit isn’t the best, but it’s not downright bad, then this is a good choice because you will be getting platinum-tier benefits with a very reasonable annual fee.
-The downside is that the APR is higher, but that’s because it’s geared towards “fair” credit instead of “excellent.”
+The negative is that the APR is higher, but that’s because it’s geared towards “fair” credit instead of “excellent.” credit, so that’s to be expected

 - Go here to learn more